Aremak-Bilisim/Hikrobot-MVS-SDK/example-projects/python/GrabImage/README.md

-# Grab Image
+# GrabImage_OpenCV

 ## 1️⃣ Project Overview
-This project captures frames from a camera using the MvCamera SDK, processes them (converts from Bayer to RGB), and displays the resized frames in a window.
-The purpose of this project is to demonstrate real-time image capture and processing from supported camera devices, allowing users to easily visualize the captured frames.
+GrabImage_OpenCV is a real-time image acquisition and processing project that integrates Hikrobot cameras with MvCamera SDK and OpenCV.
+The system captures frames, converts them from Bayer to RGB, and displays them in an OpenCV window, providing a flexible and efficient solution for visualization.

-Key Objectives:
+Key Features:

-1) Capture and process frames from cameras using the MvCamera SDK.
+1)  **Seamless Camera Integration** – Captures frames from Hikrobot cameras using the MvCamera SDK.
-2) Display the captured images in real-time with OpenCV.
-3) Implement camera configuration options like Gain and Exposure Time.
+2)  **Adjustable Camera Parameters**– Modify Gain, Exposure Time, and other settings dynamically.
+3)  **Real-Time Image Processing** – Converts Bayer images to OpenCV Mat format and applies processing functions.
+4)  **Multi-Threaded Frame Acquisition** – Efficient, optimized frame handling for smooth performance.
+5)  **Live Display** – Processed frames are resized and shown in an OpenCV window.

 Expected Outcomes:

 1) Real-time display of resized frames.
-2) Seamless capture and processing of images in various formats.
+2) Seamless capture and processing of images in Bayer format.
 3) Flexible and multi-threaded frame acquisition and display.

 ## 2️⃣ Equipment and Technologies Used